Courses

 Beneficiaries: all PhD students

 The ID events aim to expose all PhD candidates to the full complexity of Polar regions and associated research.
-This events will take place each year in the form of a workshop and have to be considered mandatory for 1st-year students and highly recommended for all the others:
+This events will take place each year in the form of a workshop and have to be considered mandatory for all PhD students:

 • Year 1 WS: Inter/multy disiciplinarity of Polar Sciences: an overview.

-This WS will take place in the first months of the PhD course.
-It will include lectures delivered by scientists working in all six curricular areas which will provide candidates with high-level knowledge on the key themes of polar regions, including societal and political aspects.
+This WS will take place in January/February each year.
+It will include lectures delivered by scientists working in all curricular areas which will provide candidates with high-level knowledge on the key themes of polar regions, including societal and political aspects.
 This will add to their understanding of the multiple challenges we face, and will help to identify the most effective solutions.
-In Year 1 WS, candidates can work in small multi-disciplinary teams on a research project which will be completed and presented during the week of the workshop.

 Beneficiaries: all PhD students (for their specific curriculum)